Dictatorship in

 "No spires.
 No crosses.
 No robes.
 No clerical collars.
 No hard pews.
 No kneelers.
 No Biblical gobbledygook.
 No prayerly rote.
 No fire.
 No brimstone.
 No pipe organs.
 No dreary eighteenth-century hymns.
 No forced solemnity.
 No Sunday finery.
 No collection plates.
 The list has asterisks and exceptions, but its meaning is clear.
 Centuries of European tradition and Christian habit are deliberately being abandoned, clearing the way for new, contemporary forms of worship and belonging.

-"The Next Church in its fully realized state can be the clearest approximation of community, and perhaps the most important civic structure, that a whole generation is likely to have known or likely to find anywhere in an impersonal, transient nation."11
+"The Next Church in its fully realized state can be the clearest approximation of community, and perhaps the most important civic structure, that a whole generation is likely to have known or likely to find anywhere in an impersonal, transient nation."

-"...the Next Church strategy as succinctly as I was to hear it.
-‘We give them what they want,’ he said, ‘and we give them what they didn’t know they wanted - a life change.’"13
+12"...the Next Church strategy as succinctly as I was to hear it.
+We give them what they want, he said, and we give them what they didnt know they wanted - a life change."

-References to the Harvard School of Business and Willow Creek Church permeate the Leadership Network Website.
+13References to the Harvard School of Business and Willow Creek Church permeate the Leadership Network Website.
 There are numerous references to business management instead of church and ministry.
 They never speak about sin, repentance, forgiveness, or justification.

 "Five Windows Into the 21st Century Church"